 Self-Care Phone Apps

-- Calm - for sleep, meditation and relaxation (free, iOS compatible)
+- Calm - mindfulness meditation and sleep stories (free, iOS and Android compatible)

 - Daily Yoga - guided yoga sequences with video (free, iOS and Android compatible)

-- Gratitude Diary - positive things in your life (free, iOS compatible)
+- Gratitude Journal - journaling activities (free, iOS compatible)

 - Headspace - mindfulness meditation tool (iOS and Android compatible)